prakharujn1/IPL_win_loss_predictor/readme.md

 * The predictor will calculate the probability of the batting team winning based on these parameters and the current match situation.

 # Technologies Used
-Python
-Logistic Regression
-NumPy
-pandas
-Streamlit
+Python, Logistic Regression, NumPy, pandas, Streamlit